-Mohammed envisioned Prevnos in 2004 with the mission to set precedence for preventive healthcare on a global scale.
+Mohammed envisioned Prevnos with the mission to set precedence for preventive healthcare on a global scale.
 He is an advocate for preventive diagnostics involving early detection and active surveillance to prevent the most dramatic courses of diseases prior to onset.
 Most diseases can be effectively treated if diagnosed at an early stage.
 He believes that a shift towards preventive healthcare will significantly reduce morbidity and mortality rates while drastically decreasing the overall economic health burdens.

 Mohammed graduated from Rutgers University (BA), Johns Hopkins University (MS), and the University of Medicine and Dentistry of New Jersey (MBS) with backgrounds in molecular biology, biotechnology, and microbiology and molecular genetics, respectively.
 He is the recipient of 10+ certificates with distinction in the fields of Global Health, Genomic and Precision Medicine, Ethical and Social Challenges in Medicine, Healthcare Innovation and Entrepreneurship, Community Changes in Public Health, Epigenetic Control of Gene Expression, Systems Biology and Subsistence Marketplaces from various institutions including Johns Hopkins University, Duke University, Mount Sinai School of Medicine, University of California-SF, University of Illinois-UC, University of Maryland-CP, University of Melbourne, and University of Copenhagen.
 After leaving the doctoral program at the prestigious UMDNJ Public Health Research Institute, he worked for large health diagnostic companies including Reproductive Medicine Associates, BioReference Laboratories, Plus Diagnostics, and CymoGenDx.
 Mohammed desires to better understand the diagnostic marketplace within the American healthcare infrastructure while exploring preventive diagnostics’ guidelines on a global scale.